 - GRE scores (GMAT and LSAT scores accepted for applicants from professional schools)

 - TOEFL scores for international applicants

 In addition to the funding opportunities in a student's home unit, students in the Graduate Certificate Program in REES may be eligible for CREES GSI positions and summer and academic year Foreign Language and Area Studies (FLAS) Fellowships.
-Students may also apply to the International Institute for individually-developed overseas internships and pre-dissertation research awards.
+Students may also apply to the International Institute for fellowships for overseas internships and research.
 For more information, see Student Funding.